 Ride for Food

-Get active to fight food insecurity at the 10th annual Ride for Food!
+Thank you to everyone who got active to fight food insecurity at the 10th annual Ride for Food!

 We host volunteer gleaning trips and food packing projects throughout the year.
 Our safety practices have been carefully revamped this year in consideration of COVID-19.
 Please visit our Volunteer Page to review our updated health & safety protocols and register to volunteer!